-ISO 19005 has been created as a multi-part document, of which this is Part 2.
-This allows future parts to be created without rendering ISO 19005, or applications based on it, obsolete.
+This International Standard is created as a multi-part document, of which this is part 3.
+This allows future parts to be created without rendering this document or applications based on this document obsolete.

 The primary purpose of ISO 19005 is to define a file format based on PDF, known as PDF/A, which provides a mechanism for representing electronic documents in a manner that preserves their static visual appearance over time, independent of the tools and systems used for creating, storing or rendering the files.